You’ve reached week 3 of Metabolic Health Month, where we provide high-impact tips on the four pillars of metabolic health.

 - Develop a consistent bedtime and wake-up time, and try to stay within an hour of that.
 Work your way up to just a 15-minute variation window, even on weekends [13].

-- Take a warm shower or bath prior to bedtime to fall asleep faster [14].
+- Take a warm shower or bath before bedtime to fall asleep faster [14].
+A quick session in the sauna may also help the body relax and release melatonin.

-- Try using white a white noise machine or app, which can decrease the time it takes to fall asleep [18].
+- Try using white a white noise machine or app.
+Having ambient sounds playing in your sleeping area can decrease the time it takes to fall asleep [18].
 “Pink” noise also seems to have a robust effect [19].

-If you’ve got these covered and looking for something more advanced, here are two bonus tips to try out.
+If you’ve got these covered and looking for something more advanced, here are a few bonus tips to try out.

-- A small but promising study on red light therapy prior to bed may improve sleep quality and even athletic performance the next day.
-More research is needed to confirm this finding, but it may be worth testing yourself [20].
+- Try red light therapy.
+A small but promising study on red light therapy prior to bed may improve sleep quality and even athletic performance the next day [20].
+More research is needed to confirm this finding, but it may be worth testing yourself.

-- One study found that supplementing L-theanine*, an amino acid, may assist with sleep through its relaxing properties [21].
+- Supplement with L-theanine*.
+One study found that supplementing L-theanine*, an amino acid, may assist with sleep through its relaxing properties [21].

-- Measure it!
+- Track your sleep.
 It can be a challenge to measure which interventions are working.
 Just like tracking your glucose is key to understanding how sleep impacts your metabolic health, tracking your sleep can show you exactly which habits have the biggest impact on your rest and recovery.

 Please consult your doctor before taking any supplements.